hammadm12/Pewlett-Hackard-Analysis/README.md

 ## Results

-Upon analysis of the employee database, we identify key components through SQL analysis;
+Upon analysis of the employee database, we identify key components through SQL analysis while examining relationships highlighted in the table below;

 ![](Queries/EmployeeDB.png)